18 Notable alumni of

 -

-Larry Hays is a US college baseball, basketball, and softball coach.
+Larry Hays is an American college baseball, basketball, and softball coach.
 He was the head baseball coach at Lubbock Christian University and Texas Tech University (1987–2008).
-He was the head coach of the LCU Chaparrals basketball (1969–1975, 1978–1980), LCU Lady Chaps basketball (1982–83), LCU Lady Chaps softball (2010) and LCU athletic director (1979–1987).
+He was also the head coach of the LCU Chaparrals basketball (1969–1975, 1978–1980), LCU Lady Chaps basketball (1982–83), LCU Lady Chaps softball (2010) teams and previously served as the LCU athletic director (1979–1987).

 -